Avonbourne Boys' Academy: School history

+Overview

+Academic attainment

+The academic performance record at Avonbourne Boys' Academy is above the national average in England, with the percentage of boys who achieved Grade 5 or above in English and Maths GCSEs standing at 59%, above the local authority average of 54% and the England average of 45%.
+The schools Attainment 8 score, a score based on how well pupils have performed in up to 8 GCSE qualifications, was just below the local authority average (50%), with the school scoring 49.3%.

+During the academic session 2021–2022, 79% of boys achieved a Standard Pass in English and Maths at grade 4+, compared to 27% in 2018–2019.
+In the same year, 58% of boys achieved a strong pass in English and Maths at grade 5+, compared to 11% in 2018–2019.
+89% of boys either stayed in education or entered employment after leaving Avonbourne Boys' Academy in 2021–2022.

 Facilities

 In the school, there are five technology rooms, five English rooms, seven science rooms, five IT rooms, three MFL rooms, five humanities rooms, five maths rooms and two music rooms, amongst many others.
 The school has also two drama studios, two halls, a library, a sports lab, a science lab, a fully equipped gym, a sports hall and music studio.
 There are outdoor tennis and basketball courts.
 The sports hall is new and is called the Roy Moore Sports Hall.
 It has seven badminton courts and a rock climbing wall.